EGimenoS/dailyjourneyapi/README.md

 ### Autosuggest addresses

 It receives a string as a query and suggests real addresses from the Here Maps API.
-It is used to make an input search with realtime suggestions to validate real addreses.
+It is used to implement an input search with suggestions to validate real addreses and provide longitude and latitude values.

 `GET` request to `http://localhost:3000/api/v1/search_addresses`